-The PCV Valve System (PCV) (Positive Crankcase Ventilation) is a controlled device used to vent the crankcase.
+So, the PCV Valve System (PCV) (Positive Crankcase Ventilation); is a controlled device, used to vent the crankcase gases.

-It sends partially burned gases that come from the engine’s crankcase back to the combustion chamber.
+Consequently, it sends partially burned gases, that come from the engine’s crankcase, back to the combustion chamber.

-So, the PCV Valve System is also known as the (Positive Crankcase Ventilation System).
+In addition, the PCV Valve System, is also known as, the (Positive Crankcase Ventilation System).

-One of the oldest and most used emission devices in today’s engines is the PCV valve system.
+One of the oldest and most used emission devices in today’s engines, is the PCV valve system.
 Although its name might sound very complicated, it is a very simple device.
-Overlooking this system is a common mistake as it is relatively simple and requires minimal maintenance.
-But, when it is not working properly, We should see the signs.
+However, overlooking this system is a common mistake, as it is relatively simple and requires minimal maintenance.
+But, when it is not working properly, we should see the signs.

 The (PCV) Valve Has Important Benefits:

-A clean (PCV) system is very important.
+So, a clean PCV valve system is very important.
 Otherwise airflow will be insufficient.
-A plugged or malfunctioning (PCV) system will eventually damage an engine.
-Contaminants accumulate in the engine oil, and unrelieved crankcase pressure can blow out gaskets and seals, creating oil leaks.
-A poorly maintained engine (PCV) system will eventually become contaminated with oil sludge.
+A plugged or malfunctioning (PCV) system, will eventually damage an engine.
+Because, contaminants accumulate in the engine oil, and unrelieved crankcase pressure; can blow out gaskets and seals, creating oil leaks.
+As a result, a poorly maintained engine (PCV) system, will eventually become contaminated with oil sludge.

 How Does The (PCV) System Work

-The location of the valve allows it to pull vapors from inside the engine; without sucking oil from the crankcase.
-There are baffles inside the valve cover or valley cover; that deflect and help separate droplets of oil from the blowby vapors.
+The location of the valve, allows it to pull vapors from inside the engine; without sucking oil from the crankcase.
+Also, there are baffles inside the valve cover or valley cover; that deflect and help separate, droplets of oil from the blow-by vapors.

-Because the (PCV) system pulls air and blow by gases into the intake manifold; it has the same effect on the air/fuel mixture as a vacuum leak.
+Because the PCV valve system pulls air and blow by gases into the intake manifold; it has the same effect on the air/fuel mixture, as a vacuum leak.

-The flow rate of a (PCV) valve is calibrated for a specific engine application.
-For the system to function normally, therefore, the (PCV) valve must adjust the flow rate as operating conditions change.
+The flow rate of a (PCV) valve, is calibrated for a specific engine application.
+For the PCV valve system to function normally, therefore; the (PCV) valve must adjust the flow rate as operating conditions change.
 When the engine is off, the spring inside the valve pushes the pintle shut.
-This seals the crankcase and prevents the escape of any residual vapors into the atmosphere.
+This seals the crankcase and prevents the escape, of any residual vapors into the atmosphere.

 Under high load or hard acceleration conditions, intake vacuum drops even more.
-Consequently, allowing the spring inside the (PCV) valve to push the pintle valve even lower to its maximum flow position.
-What if blowby pressure builds up faster than the (PCV) system can handle it?
-The excess pressure flows back through the breather hose to the air cleaner.
+Consequently, allowing the spring inside the (PCV) valve; to push the pintle valve even lower to its maximum flow position.
+But, what if blow-by pressure, builds up faster than the PCV valve system can handle it?
+The excess pressure, flows back through the breather hose, to the air cleaner.

 There Are Some (PCV) Valve Issues

-Watch out for cheap replacement (PCV) valves.
-They may not flow the same as the OEM (PCV) valve.
+So, watch out for cheap replacement (PCV) valves.
+They may not flow the same, as the OEM (PCV) valve.

 How Do You Check Your (PCV) Valve

-The volume of air that is pulled from the crankcase by the (PCV) system is very important.
-This is because it takes a certain amount of airflow to remove the blowby vapors and moisture.
-But, too much airflow can upset the air/fuel mixture in the engine.
+The volume of air that is pulled from the crankcase, by the PCV valve system is very important.
+This is because, it takes a certain amount of airflow, to remove the blow-by vapors and moisture.
+But, too much airflow, can upset the air/fuel mixture in the engine.

 How Do You Check The Airflow:

-If you see a significantly higher vacuum reading, the intake manifold gasket is probably leaking and pulling vacuum in the crankcase.
-If you see no vacuum, or find a buildup of pressure in the crankcase, the (PCV) system is plugged.
-Or it may not be pulling enough air through the crankcase, to get rid of the blowby vapors.
+If you see a significantly higher vacuum reading; the intake manifold gasket is probably leaking and pulling vacuum in the crankcase.
+If you see no vacuum, or find a buildup of pressure in the crankcase, the PCV valve system is plugged.
+Or it may not be pulling, enough air through the crankcase, to get rid of the blow-by vapors.

-To find a crankcase air leak; you can lightly pressurize (no more than 1 to 3 psi) the crankcase with shop air; via the dipstick tube or oil filler cap or breather after blocking all the other vents.
-Do not use any more air pressure than this or you may create leaks where there were no leaks before.
-Then use a spray bottle to squirt soapy water around the gasket seams and seals.
+So, to find a crankcase air leak; you can lightly pressurize (no more than 1 to 3 psi) the crankcase with shop air; via the dipstick tube or oil filler cap or breather, after blocking all the other vents.
+Do not use any more air pressure than this or you may create leaks; where there were no leaks before.
+Then use a spray bottle to squirt soapy water, around the gasket seams and seals.
 If you see bubbles, you have found an air leak (replace the gasket or seal as needed).
-If you find a problem with a rotary shaft, you may want to get more information about seals for them.

-A smoke machine also works great for finding crankcase leaks as well as vacuum leaks.
-A smoke machine generates a smoke-like vapor by heating mineral oil.
-The mist is then fed into the intake manifold to check for intake manifold vacuum leaks; or into the crankcase to check for internal engine air leaks.
-Any leaks will allow the smoke to escape and you will see the smoke on the outside of the engine.
+A smoke machine, also works great, for finding crankcase leaks as well as vacuum leaks.
+A smoke machine generates a smoke-like vapor, by heating mineral oil.
+The mist is then fed into the intake manifold, to check for intake manifold vacuum leaks; or into the crankcase, to check for internal engine air leaks.
+As a result, any leaks will allow the smoke to escape and you will; see the smoke on the outside of the engine.

 Early Signs Of (PCV) Valve Failure

-We see varied symptoms from a bad (PCV) valve, depending on the way it fails.
-For instance, a (PCV) valve that sticks open may cause a check engine light.
-The diagnostic trouble codes or (DTC) will normally not mention the (PCV) valve.
-Instead, the diagnostic trouble code P0171 and P0174 are common.
-These codes suggest a lean-condition in the engine.
-Other engines could set a mass-air-flow meter code or even an oxygen sensor code.
+We see varied symptoms, from a bad (PCV) valve, depending on the way it fails.
+For instance, a (PCV) valve that sticks open, may cause a check engine light.
+The diagnostic trouble codes or (DTC) will normally, not mention the (PCV) valve.
+But, diagnostic trouble codes, P0171 and P0174 are common.
+These codes suggest, a lean-condition in the engine.
+Finally, other engines, could set a mass-air-flow meter code or even an oxygen sensor code.

-A failed (PCV) valve may also cause noise.
-Some will produce a whistle or whine and others can produce a low moaning noise.
-So, the easiest way to verify the problem is to temporarily block the vacuum source to the (PCV) valve; and see if the noise changes or goes away.
-On some vehicles, a bad (PCV) valve can cause oil to blow onto the air filter element.
-Finally, an oily or dirty spot, near the (PCV) inlet hose is a symptom.
+So, a failed (PCV) valve, may also cause noise.
+Some will produce, a whistle or whine and others, can produce a low moaning noise.
+So, the easiest way to verify the problem, is to temporarily block the vacuum source to the (PCV) valve; and see if the noise changes or goes away.
+On some vehicles, a bad (PCV) valve, can cause oil to blow onto the air filter element.
+Finally, an oily or dirty spot, near the (PCV) inlet hose, is a symptom.